Young professionals distribute purple and blue bandanas during an outdoor team building activity.

-Planning a company retreat doesn’t have to mean whisking your team away for a week at a mountain resort.
-One-day company retreats can be just as effective in boosting morale, reinforcing company culture, and strengthening collaboration—without the heavy logistics and costs of multi-day events.
+One-day company retreat ideas don't require a week at a mountain resort.
+They're just as effective at boosting morale, reinforcing company culture, and strengthening collaboration—without the logistics and costs of multi-day events.

-This article will give you 25 of the best one-day company retreat ideas, with practical details on timing, budget ranges, and how to organize each activity.
-You'll also learn why these shorter retreats can have a lasting impact on your team and why Naboo is the best partner to bring your retreat to life.
+This article covers 25 of the best one-day company retreat ideas with practical details on timing, budget ranges, and how to organize each activity.
+You'll also learn why these shorter retreats work and why Naboo is the best partner to bring your retreat to life.

 What Are the Benefits of a One-Day Retreat?

-Boost morale: According to Gallup’s State of the Global Workplace 2023 Report, only 23% of employees report being engaged at work.
+• Boost morale: Only 23% of employees report being engaged at work, according to Gallup's State of the Global Workplace 2023 Report.
 Retreats help rekindle motivation and purpose.

-Strengthen team relationships: A study published in the Harvard Business Review found that employees with close connections at work are seven times more likely to be engaged.
+• Strengthen team relationships: Employees with close connections at work are seven times more likely to be engaged, per Harvard Business Review research.

-Encourage creative thinking: Removing teams from their daily routine can spark new ideas.
+• Encourage creative thinking: Removing teams from their daily routine sparks new ideas.

 These events can also be spontaneous—perfect for re-energizing your team when they need it most.